Simrad echosounders data files

 When logging raw data, the SM2000 FR lays down X.raw files (where X is the filename and .raw is the extension).
 When the maximum file size is reached it continues logging to the file X.001 and then X.002 and so on opening a new file whenever the current file has reached the maximum file size limit.

-When logging beamformed data, the SM2000 FR lays down X.bfm or X.bmf files, continuing the sequence with X.001, X.002 and so on as with raw data logging.
-The filename X is unique to each logging run and typically different to that used if logging raw data simultaneously.
-Thus the .001, .002 ... sequence of files can be associated through the filename with their original .raw or .bfm/bmf file.
+When logging beamformed data, the SM2000 FR lays down X.bfm or X.bmf files, continuing the sequence with X.001, X.002 and so on as with raw bdata logging.
+The filename X is unique to each logging run and typically different from that used if logging raw data simultaneously.
+Thus, the .001, .002 ... sequence of files can be associated through the filename with their original .raw or .bfm/bmf file.

 Echoview typically sorts data files alphanumerically when adding them to a fileset.
 Because the SM2000 FR filename sequence does not result in chronological order when sorted alphanumerically, Echoview will associate .raw and .bfm/bmf files with their subsequent sequence files when adding files to a fileset.